 Petrified Forest National Park is located along Interstate 40, 25 miles east of Holbrook, Arizona.
-There is a regional airport in Flagstaff, Arizona, 92 miles away.
-Grand Canyon National Park is 200 miles west.
+Find a regional airport in Flagstaff, Arizona, 92 miles away and Grand Canyon National Park is 200 miles west.
 Phoenix is 200 miles southwest of the park.

 For westbound travel, exit I-40 at exit 311 and drive south through the park and exit through the south entrance.
 Drive 21 miles to Holbrook, Arizona, where you can re-enter I-40.

 Petrified Forest National Park is open every day except December 25.
-The park hours fluctuate during the year though winter hours (October 30 until February 20) are 8 a.m. to 5 p.m.; summer hours (May 29 until July 23) are 7 a.m. to 8 p.m.
-Admission is $20 per vehicle for a 7-day pass or you can use an America the Beautiful annual pass ($80).
+The park hours fluctuate during the year though the main hours are 8 a.m. to 5 p.m.
+Admission is $25 per vehicle for a 7-day pass or you can use an America the Beautiful annual pass ($80).